kesarsheth/Sequence-detector-Vending-Machine-/README.md

 ### 2.2 Finite State Machine Applications:-
 - The finite state machine applications mainly include the following.
-FSMs are used in games; they are most recognized for being utilized in artificial intelligence, and however, they are also frequent in executions of navigating parsing text, input handling of the customer, as well as network protocols.
+-FSMs are used in games; they are most recognized for being utilized in artificial intelligence, and however, they are also frequent in executions of navigating parsing text, input handling of the customer, as well as network protocols.
-These are restricted in computational power; they have the good quality of being comparatively simple to recognize.
+-These are restricted in computational power; they have the good quality of being comparatively simple to recognize.
 So, they are frequently used by software developers as well as system designers for summarizing the performance of a difficult system.
 - The finite state machines are applicable in vending machines, video games, traffic lights, controllers in CPU, text parsing, analysis of protocol, recognition of speech, language processing, etc.

 ### 2.3 Advantages of Finite State Machine:-